alpiepho/coursera_go_classes/alpiepho/Course3/week2/Quiz.md

 The relative order of the execution of their instructions is unknown, but it is the same each time they are executed together.

-The relative order of the execution of their instructions can be different every time that they are executed together.
+X - The relative order of the execution of their instructions can be different every time that they are executed together.

 The relative order of the execution of their instructions can be determined from startup conditions.